romans-adi/IdeaChronicler/README.md

 - [x] Implemented forms for user input and data submission.
 - [x] Integration tests to cover user interactions.
 - [x] Optimized queries to handle n+1 problem.
+- [x] Integrated Devise gem for user authentication and registration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>